EnterpriseDB/tpa/docs/src/configure-cluster.md

 the former, and your next deployment could make unintended changes because of missing (shadowed) variables.

-TPAexec checks the consistency of the overall cluster topology (for example, if you declare an instance with the role "replica", you must also declare the name of its upstream instance, and that instance must exist), but it will not prevent you from setting any variable you like
+TPA checks the consistency of the overall cluster topology (for example, if you declare an instance with the role "replica", you must also declare the name of its upstream instance, and that instance must exist), but it will not prevent you from setting any variable you like